-Below are the actual benchmark score comparison of both these SSDs.
-The tests were done on an a desktop with 8th Generation i5 Processor and 8GB 3200 MHz RAM.
+Below are the actual benchmark scores comparison of both these SSDs.
+The tests were done on a desktop with an 8th Generation i5 Processor and 8GB 3200 MHz RAM.
 The SSDs were 100% empty when the tests were done.
 So, the results may vary when these parameters change.
 However, the differences might not be that higher.

 The Samsung 860 Evo is a winner when we talk about both sequential Read and Write operations when 100% empty.
 However, the differences are not that huge.
 So, this may not impact your decision a lot.
 But, still, if you go with the results, the Samsung 860 Evo is going way ahead here again.

 Endurance is another one of the important things you will have to be curious about.
 However, this is an important element only for hardcore users.
 Let’s compare them here.

 |Crucial MX500 (TBW)